MartinRdw/strapi-clever-cloud/README.md

 Don't forget to connect your add-ons to the application (**Service dependencies** option from your app menu in Clever Cloud Console).

+#### Dedicated build instance

+Strapi can run on a small instance like the `XS` plan, but the build process can take more RAM and CPU.
+Enable a dedicated build instance from your app menu **Information** option in Clever Cloud Console.

 ## 📚 Learn more

 - [Resource center](https://strapi.io/resource-center) - Strapi resource center.